Restoring the family home!

 We’re happy to share some news about recent successes by the Probstfield Foundation.
-Last winter we applied for, and received, a $10,000 grant from the Minnesota Historical Society to obtain architectural drawings necessary prior to the repair the exterior of the Probstfield home.
+In the winter of 2022 we applied for, and received, a $10,000 grant from the Minnesota Historical Society to obtain architectural drawings necessary prior to the repair the exterior of the Probstfield home.
 Built in 1868 by Randolph Probstfield, the home is the oldest standing home in the Red River Valley in the United States.
-Moorhead’s own Michael Burns Architects, Ltd, completed the drawings in September.
+Moorhead’s own Michael Burns Architects, Ltd, completed the drawings in September 2022.

 The next step is to apply for a grant for the interior drawings and then we hope to apply for large grant to start construction on the exterior in the spring of 2023.